Enaium/fabric-mod-NoExpensive/README.md

 - `/noexpensive maxLevel` Get the maximum level of the repair cost.
-- `/noexpensive maxLevel <level>` Set the maximum level of the repair cost. (default: 39) If the level is set to 0, the repair cost will be auto calculated.
+- `/noexpensive maxLevel <level>` Set the maximum level of the repair cost. (default: 39) If the level is set to 0, the repair cost will be auto calculated.(Warning: The repair cost will be displayed too expensive on the client side when client side doesn't have this mod If the mod is only server side, But game will still allow you to repair it.)
 - `/noexpensive compatibility PUT <enchantment> <enchantment>` Put a compatibility between two enchantments.
 - `/noexpensive compatibility REMOVE <enchantment> <enchantment>` Remove a compatibility between two enchantments.
 - `/noexpensive compatibility list` List all compatibilities.